SQL Skills Every Developer Needs

 SQL Performance Optimization Essentials

-Query optimization separates junior from senior developers.
-A poorly written query can bring down an entire application, while optimized queries handle millions of records efficiently.
+Query optimization is one of the clearest markers of seniority.
+A poorly written query can bring down an entire application.
+An optimized one handles millions of records without breaking a sweat.

 SQL Performance Optimization Checklist